juanbkm/donor2019/content/partners/bilateral/switzerland.md

 date: 2020-04-11T19:53:20+08:00
 partner_type: Bilateral
 project_specific_cofinancing: "$56.6 million"
+project_specific_cofinancing_2019:
+  - item: "**$2 million** grant for 1 project and 1 technical assistance"
 trust_funds_contribution: "$41.6 million"
+new_trust_funds_contribution:
+  - item: "**$570,000** additional contribution to Cities Development Initiative for Asia Trust Fund"
 partner_logo:
 draft: false
 ---
-#### Project-Specific Cofinancing

-* $2 million grant for 1 project and 1 technical assistance

-#### New Trust Funds Contributions

-* $570,000 additional contribution to Cities Development Initiative for Asia Trust Fund
+[Switzerland](https://www.adb.org/publications/switzerland-fact-sheet)'s development cooperation is coordinated between the Swiss Agency for Development and Cooperation (SDC) within the Federal Department of Foreign Affairs, and the State Secretariat for Economic Affairs (SECO) within the Federal Department of Economic Affairs, Education and Research.
+SECO’s priority countries in Asia are Indonesia and Viet Nam, while SDC’s priority countries in Asia are in the Mekong subregion (Cambodia, the Lao People's Democratic Republic, and Myanmar), Afghanistan, Bangladesh, Mongolia, Nepal, and Pakistan.

 #### Active Trust Funds